What is a Bike Hash?

 The trail terrain can be varied including everything from hill-climbs, technical sections, singletrack, roads, pathways and even a bit of more challenging downhill.
 If the idea of downhill makes you nervous, don’t be, the hare must stick to the rule that everything must be rideable, but you can use it as a chance to push your limits and improve your riding!

 Really, all you need is a little bit of pedalling fitness.
 A hash will generally last 2 hours and cover a distance of roughly 20km.
-Once the trail has been completed, you can happily relax with a pint in hand, crack a few jokes and even join in singing some of the club songs (no one cares if you get the words wrong).
+Once you have completed the ride, you can happily relax with a pint (or, if preferred, a non-alcoholic beverage of choice) in hand, crack a few jokes and even join in singing some of the club songs (no one cares if you get the words wrong).

 A BRIEF history